- Mechanism

 Overview

-Humanin is a naturally occurring, mitochondrial-derived peptide known for its profound cytoprotective and anti-aging properties.
-It functions by protecting cells from oxidative stress and apoptosis, playing a critical role in cellular survival and tissue repair.
+Humanin is a naturally occurring, mitochondrial-derived peptide recognized for its profound cytoprotective and anti-aging properties.
+It functions by shielding cells from oxidative stress and preventing apoptosis, playing a critical role in cellular survival and tissue repair.
 Research indicates that Humanin benefits extend to neuroprotection, cardiovascular health, and metabolic regulation, making it a significant target in age-related disease studies.
 As a research-only compound, the Humanin peptide offers promising therapeutic potential for mitigating mitochondrial dysfunction and promoting longevity.

 Potential Benefits

-- Neuroprotection and Cognitive Support: Research shows Humanin protects neurons from apoptosis and oxidative damage, highlighting its potential in Alzheimer's disease models (Niikura T, 2022).
+- Neuroprotection and Cognitive Support: Research shows the Humanin peptide protects neurons from apoptosis and oxidative damage, highlighting its potential in Alzheimer's disease models (Niikura T, 2022).

 - Cardiovascular Health: The peptide demonstrates cardio-protective effects during myocardial ischemia-reperfusion by reducing cellular death and tissue damage (Gong et al., 2022).